 14. AFTER THE FESTIVAL

-Fantoche is entitled to screen awarded films as part of its annual activities in Switzerland between September 2019 and September 2020, and shall not pay any screening fees for these activities.
-For screenings abroad, Fantoche will consult with the copyright holder.
+Fantoche is entitled to screen awarded films as part of its annual activities in Switzerland between September 2020 and September 2021, and shall not pay any screening fees for these activities.
+If the filmmakers agree, Fantoche will screen their film abroad.

 16. VALIDITY OF REGULATIONS